LukeShomaker/Capstone-Project/README.txt

 To create a SOC, one must implement multiple differnet pieces of software and integrate them  together in order to properly create the SOC

+What is a SOAR:
+SOAR stands for Security Orchestration, Automation, and Response.
+It refers to a class of tools that help security teams streamline and enhance their processes by combining orchestration, automation, and incident response capabilities.

 Hardware Requirements:
 500GB storage (Preferably 1TB)